scikit-image/scikit-image/doc/source/skips/1-governance.rst

 core developer community (including the SC members) fails to reach such a consensus in a reasonable timeframe, the SC is the entity to resolve the issue.

-Membership of the SC is by nomination by a core developer.
+Membership of the SC is updated by nomination by a core developer.
+Nominees should have demonstrated long-term, continued commitment to the project and its :ref:`values`.
 A nomination will result in discussion that cannot take more than a month and then admission to the SC by consensus.
 SC members who do not actively engage with the SC duties are expected to resign.

 The initial Steering Council of scikit-image consists of Stéfan van der Walt, Juan Nunez-Iglesias, Emmanuelle Gouillart, Josh Warner, and